Search: 138 results

 So David and his men got up and went, and put to death two hundred of the Philistines; and David took their private parts and gave the full number of them to the king, so that he might be the king's son-in-law.
 And Saul gave him his daughter Michal for his wife.

-For he took his life in his hand and killed the Philistine, and the Lord brought about a great victory for all Israel; you saw it and rejoiced.
-Why then would you sin against innocent blood by killing David without a cause?”
+For he took his life in his hand and killed the Philistine, and Jehovah worked out a great salvation for all Israel.
+You saw and rejoiced!
+Why then will you sin against innocent blood, to kill David without a cause?

 Saul accepted Jonathan's advice and took an oath, "As surely as the Lord lives, he will not be put to death."